 - The instructor must sign the reserve form's copyright compliance statement before the Library will place materials on reserve.

 - It is the responsibility of each professor to review the Library's fair use guidelines and to obtain permission for use if necessary, which can be done by writing directly to the copyright holder.

 - An alternative method for obtaining copyright permission is provided by the Copyright Clearance Center (CCC).
 The CCC serves as a clearinghouse for payment of copyright royalties to many publishers.
-The Center publishes a Title and Fee Catalog, available from the Reserve Coordinator, which lists royalties for the copying of articles from thousands of journals.
+The Center publishes a Title and Fee Catalog, which lists royalties for the copying of articles from thousands of journals.
 Many academic journals now state their copyright policies and fees on the masthead page.

 - Due to space concerns, only 25 items are permitted on reserve for each class.

 The following photocopied materials are unacceptable for reserve:

 - More than two copies of an article.
 This is due to a shortage of available shelf space.

 - Copies of or from consumable works such as coursepacks, workbooks, test booklets, answer sheets, and the like.

 All reproduced audio and video tapes must meet the standards of fair use outlined in the Emerson College Copyright Policy.